· Book Reviews · 3 min read

 Key takeaways

+A good apology can mend a relationship, a bad one can make it worse.
+To start with, it is important to understand why each other gives and demands an apology and forgiveness, what they essentially represent for each other.
 Being able to let go and move on are often the fundamental reason why people would want to receive an apology.
 However, they do not necessarily come hand-in-hand.
 A hurt victim does not need to receive an apology and to forgive in order to leave it behind, recover, and move forward.
 This last bit is one of the most important takeaways from the book for us.

 Actionable advice